 Whisk together oil, salt, cumin, chile powder, and pepper.

 Toss the pork in the oil-spice mixture.
 Brown the pork in the pressure cooker in two separate batches over medium-high heat.
+Return first batch of pork to the pressure cooker.

 Stir in the onion, garlic, oregano, and cinnamon stick.
 Add the orange and lime juices.